Holiday (horse): Preakness Stakes

 Holiday, described as "a good-looking little bay gelding" will best be remembered for his win in the $2,500 1914 Preakness Stakes at Pimlico Race Course in Baltimore, Maryland run on Thursday, May 21.

 Holiday went off as the second longest shot at 9–2 in the field of six three-year-olds.
 In that race Holiday led from the start and led passing the stands for the first time clocking the first quarter in :23-2/5.
 He continued a very fast pace around the club house turn and down the back stretch recording fractions of :48-2/5 and 1:13-2/5.

 Coming into the home stretch his three length lead diminished to a single length.
 Holiday was tiring badly but held on to win by 3/4 of length from second choice Brave Cunarder with another 1-1/2 lengths back to Defendum for third.
 Holiday finished the classic in a final time of 1:58 flat under jockey Andy Schuttinger for the one and one eighth mile race.

 Holiday was the last gelding to win the race until Prairie Bayou won in 1993.

 Late racing career

 Later in his three-year-old season Holiday won the Williamsbridge Handicap at Morris Park Racecourse in Westchester County, New York.
 In the early part of his four-year-old season Holiday was wintered at Fair Grounds Race Course in New Orleans, Louisiana.
 During his stay at Fair Grounds he won an allowance race and placed second in the Thanksgiving Handicap.

 Breeding

+Holiday is inbred 4S x 4D to the mare Saint Editha, meaning that she appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Holiday is inbred 5S x 4D to the stallion Australian, meaning that he appears fifth generation (via Ivy Leaf) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.